Implement column mapping in your SaaS

 • Engineering leads reducing support costs from bad CSV imports

-• Devs who’ve ever debugged “Missing Column” errors 😅
+• Developers who’ve debugged “Missing Column” errors

 Why Spreadsheet Imports Still Matter in SaaS